reverseon/gethired-devcode-challenge-nodejs/README.md

-# gethired-devcode-challenge-nodejs
+# Backend NodeJS Submission in Gethired Devcode Challenge
-A submission for backend API Devcode Challenge from Gethired using NodeJS and MySQL.
+This is my submission for Backend NodeJS in Gethired Devcode Challenge.
+This project is a simple REST API for a todo application.
+This project is built using NodeJS (Typescript), MySQL, and Fastify.